United-Philanthropy-Forum/km-starter-kit/README.md

 Choose a new project name

 To start a new project:
-- decide on a new project name -- it should be a url-safe string, so letters, dashes, and numbers
+- decide on a new project name -- it should be a url-safe string, so letters, dashes, and numbers.
+It is preferable for the name to match the default domain, so if your domain is "coolfoundation.org" the ideal name is "coolfoundation".
 - confirm which Pantheon "Team" to build the site under (This is a unique name string, but it can include spaces -- visible in Pantheon under "Team")
 - confirm which Github Organization the development repository will live under (this is also a URL-safe string, visible in github)